-I've long been a fan of Jessie Kanelos Weiner's vivid and imaginative watercolors—she's done the art for several of our stories.
-But when Weiner released Edible Paradise: An Adult Coloring Book of Seasonal Fruits and Vegetables, I discovered a new affinity for her work.
-See, like many children, I grew up with coloring books.
-But, unlike most adults, I continue to buy them—and fill them—to this day.
-For that I can thank my mother, a licensed art therapist who has long promoted the pastime as a therapeutic outlet.
-Far from pushing a think-inside-the-box mentality, coloring provides a healthy space for self-expression and experimentation.
-And, for those who enjoy it, coloring can leave you with a profound sense of zen-like relaxation and accomplishment.
+Jessie Kanelos Weiner's vivid and imaginative watercolors have enhanced several of our stories.
+Her book Edible Paradise: An Adult Coloring Book of Seasonal Fruits and Vegetables, is a great therapeutic outlet.
+For those who enjoy it, coloring can leave you with a profound sense of zen-like relaxation and accomplishment.
 Weiner's fanciful landscapes are organized by season; they're a riot of vegetation, edible plant life, and tantalizing market scenes.
 They'll encourage you to paint (or pencil) the town red—in any colors you like.

 In the inexpensive-thermometer department, the ThermoPop comes in an impressive package.
 An easy-to-read display rotates at the touch of a button, so you don't have to twist your head to read it.
 It takes a few seconds longer to read temperatures than its big brother, the Thermapen, but it's every bit as accurate.

 A good pair of kitchen shears is one of those things that are hard to appreciate until you have them.
 Sure, there are all the obvious uses, like opening food packages with a snip and cutting up poultry, but that's just the start.
-Take another look at those things.
-Yes, that's right, they're also a nutcracker.
-Aha, yup, and a bottle opener.
+Yes, that's right, they're also a nutcracker and a bottle opener.
 Did you see the flathead screwdriver built into them?
 Handy, right?
-Oh, they can also be used to unscrew stubborn jar tops.
-They're way more than just a pair of scissors.
-Plus, the two blades come fully apart, so you can wash them really well—no icky chicken juice hiding in the recesses.
-Isn't avoiding salmonella poisoning a gift worth giving?
+Plus, the two blades come fully apart, so you can wash them really wash the icky chicken juice hiding in the recesses.